dubeboy/wikipedia-places-app/README.md

 The `Common` module contains shared infrastructure, including:

 ### RequestManager
-- Handles generic encoding and decoding of HTTP requests and responses
+- Handles generic encoding and decoding of HTTP requests and responses.

 ### EndpointProtocol
 - Enables the creation of structured HTTP `URLRequest`s
-- Makes defining endpoints consistent, reusable and easy
+- Makes defining endpoints consistent, reusable and easy.

 Example: